rickenator/steganosaurus/steganosaurus/README.md

 ```

 ## License
-This project is licensed under the MIT License.
+This project is licensed under some kinda License.
 See the LICENSE file for details.